ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 ### Creating the Grid

-To create the grid, we wrap the `AgGridReact` component in a parent container, which is used to define the dimension and theme for the grid.
+To create the grid, we first wrap the `AgGridReact` component in a parent container, which is used to define the dimension and theme for the grid.
 We can then pass our `rowData` and `columnDefs` variables as props to the `AgGridReact` component, which will be used to render the grid:

 <snippet transform={false} language="jsx">
 |return (